hoangduytran/blender-manual/manual/advanced/extensions/python_wheels.rst

 `Python wheels <https://pythonwheels.com/>`__ (``*.whl``) are the standard way of distributing Python modules.
-They are supported in Blender to make self-contained Python :doc:`Extensions </extensions/index>`.
+They are supported in Blender to make self-contained Python :ref:`Extensions <extensions-index>`.

 Guidelines